 Regulations such as the Personal Insolvency Act and the Central Bank's Code of Conduct on Mortgages Arrears ("CCMA") may result in changes in customers' attitudes, where they may be more likely to default even when they have sufficient resources to continue making payments on their mortgages.
 This could result in delays in the Group's recoveries in respect of its mortgage portfolio and increased impairments which could have a material adverse effect on its business, results of operations, financial condition and prospects.
-Furthermore, in instances the Group seeks to enforce security on commercial or residential property (in particular over PDH), the Group may encounter significant delays arising from judicial procedures, which often entail significant legal and other costs.
+Furthermore, in instances where the Group seeks to enforce security on commercial or residential property (in particular over PDH), the Group may encounter significant delays arising from judicial procedures, which often entail significant legal and other costs.
 Custom, practice and interpretation of Irish legislation, regulations and procedures may also contribute to delays or restrictions on the enforcement of security.
 The courts in Ireland may have particular regard to the interests and circumstances of the borrower in disputes relating to the enforcement of security above the custom and practice of courts in other jurisdictions.
 As a result of these factors, enforcement of security in Ireland may be more difficult, take longer and involve higher costs for lenders as compared to other jurisdictions, or it may not be feasible for the Court to enforce security.

-In June 2017, the Mortgage Arrears Resolution (Family Home) Bill 2017 was published as a private members bill, but was not sponsored by the Irish Government, and in 2018, Irish Government approval was secured for drafting the Courts and Land and Conveyancing Law Reform Bill 2018, which was proposed to adopt similar protective measures for home owners as in the Keeping People in their Homes Bill 2017.
-The purpose of the Keeping People in their Homes Bill 2017 is to provide further protections for home owners in mortgage difficulties.
-If any of these bills are passed into law in their current forms (or if other similar laws or regulations are introduced), the Group would face restrictions on its ability to collect mortgages that are in arrears.
+In June 2017, the Mortgage Arrears Resolution (Family Home) Bill 2017 was published as a private members bill, but was not sponsored by the Irish Government, and in February 2019, the Land and Conveyancing Law Reform (Amendment) Bill 2019 was proposed to adopt similar protective measures for home owners as in the Keeping People in their Homes Bill 2017.
+The purpose of these bills is to provide further protections for home owners in mortgage difficulties.
+If any of these bills are passed into law in their current forms (or if other similar laws or regulations are introduced), the Group would face restrictions on its ability to collect or enforce mortgages that are in arrears.
 This could result in delays in the Group's recoveries in respect of its mortgage portfolio and increased impairments.

-Further legislation is proposed with regard to loans sold to third parties, such as the Consumer Protection (Regulation of Credit Servicing Firms) Bill 2018 which proposes to regulate third party loan acquirers, and may give rise to further implications for future loan sales undertaken by the Group.
+Legislation has also been introduced with regard to loans sold to third parties under the Consumer Protection (Regulation of Credit Servicing Firms) Act 2018, which regulates third party loan acquirers and their loan servicers and may give rise to further implications for future loan sales undertaken by the Group.
+Further legislation is proposed with regard to loans sold to third parties, such as the